leemm/console.dog/README.md

 [![Build Status](https://travis-ci.org/leemm/console.dog.svg?branch=master)](https://travis-ci.org/leemm/console.dog)

-Without a doubt the most useful module you will ever find on NPM.
 "Replaces" console.log with a better alternative which prints a random ASCII dog above the standard console.log output.

 # Install